 Students are welcome to bring their computers to the ResNet Office.
 The ResNet Office provides technical support, including malware removal, free of charge to all Saint Mary's students.
 Students must be present in the ResNet Office while the staff works on their computers.
 The hours for the ResNet Office are available on the ResNet website (http://www.saintmarys.edu/resnet).

 Faculty and staff may contact the Helpdesk for assistance with their College-owned computers.
 The Helpdesk and ResNet Office are unable to provide assistance for faculty and staff personally-owned computers.

 Please note that you are welcome to follow these steps to clean your infected computer while you are connected to the network.
-However, if your computer's network access has been blocked because the infection was attempting to spread, your computer will not be re-enabled until an RCC verifies that it is clean.
+However, if your computer's network access has been blocked because the infection was attempting to spread via the campus network, your computer will not be re-enabled until an RCC verifies that it is clean.